mrmartineau/design-system-utils/readme.md

   [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 </h1>

-> Design system framework for modern front-end projects

-Maintaining styling consistency in a web app is always tough.
-This micro framework aims to standardise your design-system and provide helpful utilities to access it's information.
+> Design System Utils is a micro framework that standardises your design-system & provide helpful utilities to access it’s information.
+It can be used with styled-components, emotion, glamorous or any other CSS-in-JS framework

 ## Install
 ```sh